The B3/C3 formats are introduced to facilitate regulatory submissions of WHODrug data.

 The dictionaries of WHODrug have been around for thirty years and have constantly evolved to meet users’ needs and current standards.
 WHODrug is now required or strongly recommended by leading national authorities for the reporting of concomitant medications in clinical trials and in post-marketing safety surveillance.
 The B3/C3 formats are introduced to facilitate regulatory submissions of WHODrug data in formats meeting regulatory CDISC SDTM expectations, without the need of any workarounds.
 To learn more about how the WHODrug data fits into the CDISC SDTM standard, please download our document ‘How to use WHODrug for compliance with CM domain in the CDISC SDTM standard’.

-Companies planning to submit study data during 2017 or later are recommended to use the B3/C3 formats to meet regulatory SDTM expectations.
+As a general recommendation from UMC, companies planning to submit study data (to the U.S. FDA or other regulatory agencies) are recommended to make use the B3/C3 formats as soon as possible, to meet regulatory SDTM expectations and benefit from the improvements of the new formats.

 The improved WHODrug-formats, B3 and C3, were officially launched in March 2017.
 Read more about the implementation timeline of the new improved B3 and C3 formats.